railwayapp/docs/src/docs/tutorials/proximity-steering.md

 - Click **Add host header** and enter the same value as used for the Endpoint Address.

-    Railway does host based routing so we need to set the host header so they know how to route the incoming requests from Cloudflare.
+    This step is important since Railway uses host-based routing and requires the host header to know how to route the incoming requests from Cloudflare.

 - Remove the second empty endpoint.